Meet Alastor

 Meet Tau

-Tau, named after the dragon from the Wings of Fire series, has a hip malformation that she acquired in the nest box, but this doesn’t slow her down.
+Tau is an original SBF sugar baby, named after the dragon from the Wings of Fire book series.
+She has a hip malformation that she acquired in the nest box as a newly hatched chick, but this doesn’t slow her down.
+She acclimated to her disability without issue and waddles around just fine.
 She is a quick and accurate flyer and loves to fly over to Bernie whenever she is out.
 She prefers to sit in the palm of your hand due to her hips, and her cage is adorned with many perching options to aid in her mobility.
+She prefers calm, quiet interaction with slow hands.
+She loves to beep loudly when she sees someone she likes, as a signal to get her out and play!

 About Senegal Parrots